gbv/coli-conc-tr/tr2/tr2.md

   [Software for building and editing thesauri](http://www.taxobank.org/content/thesauri-and-vocabulary-control-thesaurus-software) originally created by Leonard D. Will

 Several more lists of taxonomy tools, ontology editors etc. exists so some tools may have been missed.
+Feedback is welcome!

 # Open Source KOS software